MUSIC EDUCATION OFFERINGS FOR TEACHERS & SCHOOLS

 An important part of our mission is to provide Utah students with an introduction to orchestral music, training in listening skills, and tools for understanding musical concepts in ways that support the state core curriculum.
 We provide teacher in-service opportunities along with orchestra performances to cultivate these skills.
 Utah Symphony’s in-depth performance and lecture/demonstration events remind Utah students and teachers that they have many opportunities to have music in their lives, whether as performers or audience members.

-Please contact our education department if you have questions about any of our music education programs.
+Please contact our education department at [email protected] if you have questions about any of our music education programs.

 5TH GRADE CONCERTS

-Utah Symphony’s 2023 Fifth Grade Concerts, presented in partnership with Plan-B Theatre again this year, are all scheduled in February, Black History Month, so we will be sharing and celebrating music for orchestra created by four wonderful African-American composers: Adolphus Hailstork, Jessie Montgomery, Carlos Simon, and Florence Price.
-Students and teachers will enjoy this opportunity to hear all of the instruments of the orchestra (as part of the process of choosing the instruments they themselves might like to study) while listening to these incredible works by American composers.
+Utah Symphony’s 2024 Fifth Grade Concerts are all scheduled in February.
+Students and teachers will enjoy this opportunity to hear all of the instruments of the orchestra (as part of the process of choosing the instruments they themselves might like to study) while listening to these incredible works performed by the Utah Symphony.

 Arrangements for students and teachers from Canyons, Davis, Granite, Jordan, Salt Lake, and Tooele are made through your Local Education Agency’s Arts Coordinator.
 Public schools from other Local Education Agencies, charter schools, private schools, and homeschools can sign up using the registration link below.
 A note for homeschool parents and students: this concert is intended as a special opportunity for 5th grade students (or students ages 10-11); please make arrangements for other children to be left at home.
 Please plan ONLY ONE chaperone per 15 children in addition to your teachers.